Skip to main content

 6. Mood Swings and Irritability

 People with low vitamin C levels may experience changes in mood, feeling more irritable, anxious, or even depressed without a clear reason.
 Vitamin C is involved in the production of neurotransmitters like serotonin, which regulate mood.
-A deficiency can impact mental health, causing emotional imbalance or increased stress.
+A deficiency can impact emotional balance, stress regulation, and overall mental clarity—especially when paired with other nutritional gaps.

 7. Poor Iron Absorption and Anemia Risk